About Yellowstone National Park

 RVing and camping at Yellowstone is huge.
 There are 12 campgrounds inside the park which total 2000 sites.
 These campgrounds were developed some time ago, so only one park (Fishing Bridge) has hookups.
 Larger rigs as well are a bit of a problem.
 5 of the campgrounds are reservable and the rest are FCFS.

 Outside the park there is very good support for campers with multiple options outside any entrance.
-The best campground we have found is at Henrys Lake State Park in nearby Idaho.
+The best campground we have found is at Henrys Lake State Park in nearby Idaho, just west of West Yellowstone.
+It is also a fun route for the kids.
+Yellowstone is mostly in Wyoming, but the west entrance takes you out through Montana, and then into Idaho to find this great campground.

 So there is just about everything you need to know about Yellowstone National Park.
 If this park is not on your bucket list, you are missing out.
+Yellowstone remains near the top of any list of Americas national treasures.
+Visitors- please be very kind to the park- it is important that we all preserve Yellowstone for future generations.
 Make this one a priority – you won’t be disappointed and best of all, the kids might actually put their gadgets down!

 Have you visited Yellowstone National Park?
 What was your favorite thing to see?